sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 You can use this guide to deploy Windows 10 to a line of computers.
 It provides prescriptive guidance for Windows 10 deployment, including online and offline customizations, and optional steps for specific scenarios.
 It is intended to help system builders (level 200 technicians) with both 64-bit and 32-bit configurations, and applies to Windows 10 for desktop editions (Home, Pro, Enterprise, and Education).

+If you're a system builder, you can also use the [Express Deployment Tool](https://dpcenter.microsoft.com/en/Windows/Build/dp-express-deployment-tool-windows-10) (EDT) to build a custom Windows deployment.
+The EDT simplifies the process of installing and configuring Windows for a consistent brand and customized end-user experience.

 ## Prepare your lab environment

 The first step is to set up your lab environment, which includes installing the latest Windows Assessment and Deployment Kit (Windows ADK) tools onto your designated Technician computer.
 The Technician computer must run Windows 10 x64 if you are going to deploy x64 images, or run Windows 10 x86 for x86 image deployment.
 Incorrect configurations may result in supported architecture mismatch while using deployment tools in the Windows ADK.
 Where noted, follow the appropriate guidelines for either a 64-bit vs 32-bit deployment.

 Before starting the deployment procedure, you need to download the kits that will be used throughout the guide.
-Go to the [OEM Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) > **Downloads and Installation** > **Understanding ADKs and OPKs**.
+Go to the [Device Partner Center](http://www.microsoft.com/oem/en/pages/index.aspx#fbid=7JcJYKYGEfo) > **Downloads and Installation** > **Understanding ADKs and OPKs**.
 For a list of resources and kits that will be used and where to obtain them, see [What you will need and where to get it](#what-you-will-need-and-where-to-get-it).

 You will need two USB drives.
 USB-A will be used to boot the system in Windows Preinstallation Environment (WinPE).
 USB-B will be used to move files between computers, store deployment and recovery scripts, and store and apply created images.